Everyday Access Solutions workshop

 People often think that Access begins and ends with ramps for wheelchair users, but there’s so much you can do to make your spaces and services more accessible – AND it doesn’t need to cost the earth or take up all your time!

-There are no dates booked at the moment but if you are interested in attending a future workshop, or hosting one, please just drop me an email or get in touch on 0775 155 2416 if you prefer.
+There are no delegates training sessions available at the moment but if you are interested in attending a future workshop, or hosting one, please just drop me an email or get in touch on 0775 155 2416 if you prefer.

 Sign up below to keep in touch and hear about future workshop events: